spy16/myvim/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-Once that is done, clone the contents of this repo into `~/.config/nvim` directory, start `nvim` and run `:PlugInstall` to install all the plugins.
-Restart `vim` and enjoy!
+Once that is done:

+1. clone the contents of this repo into `~/.config/nvim` directory
+2. start `nvim` and run `:PlugInstall` to install all the plugins
+3. Restart `vim` and enjoy!

 ## Organization